canhminhdo/canhminhdo.github.io/_pages/about.md

 <b>Scientific activities:</b>
 <ul>
-  <li>Member of the program committee of
+  <li>Member of the program committee for
     <a href='https://favpqc2023.gitlab.io/'>FAVPQC 2023</a>,
     <a href='https://wrla2024.gitlab.io/'>WRLA 2024</a>, and
     <a href='https://icfem2024.info/'>ICFEM 2024</a>.
   </li>
-  <li>Collaboration as a reviewer at
+  <li>Reviewer of academic journals for
     <a href='https://www.sciencedirect.com/journal/journal-of-systems-and-software'>JSS 2021</a> and
     <a href='https://www.sciencedirect.com/journal/journal-of-logical-and-algebraic-methods-in-programming'>JLAMP 2025</a>.
   </li>